noi-techpark/it.bz.beacon.api/README.md

 Make a copy of the src/resources/application.properties.dist file and name it "application.properties".
 Fill in the required values:

 * spring.datasource.url
+*Database connection url*

 * spring.datasource.username
+*Database connection username*

 * spring.datasource.password
+*Database connection password*

 * spring.jpa.properties.hibernate.dialect
+*Database dialect*

 * security.jwt.token.secret
+*JWT token secret hash*

 * it.bz.beacon.allowedOrigins
+*Comma separated list of allowed origins for CORS requests*

 * kontakt.io.apiKey
+*API key for the manufacturer Kontakt.IO*

 * file.upload-dir
+*The directory where file uploads shall be saved to*

 * api.info.*
+*API information values*

 * it.bz.beacon.issueEmailTo
+*The address where notifications about new beacon issues should be send to*

 * it.bz.beacon.issueEmailFrom
+*The address where notifications about new beacon issues should be send from*

 * spring.mail.*
+*Mail host configuration, so that notification mails can be send by the server*

 * it.bz.beacon.uuid
+*iBeacon UUID*

 * it.bz.beacon.namespace
+*Eddystone namespace*

 * it.bz.beacon.task.infoimport.enabled
+*Defines whether the info replication through Google spread sheet should be enabled or not*

 * it.bz.beacon.task.infoimport.spreadSheetId
+*Google spread sheet id to import*

+* it.bz.beacon.trusted.user
+*The username for the basic authorization for the trusted api*

+* it.bz.beacon.trusted.password
+*The bcrypted password for the basic authorization for the trusted api*

 If you enable info import, you have to create a Google service account which is able to use the Google Sheet API and move the resulting client-secret.json file to /src/main/resources/google-api-service-account.json.
 For more information on generating this json file, have a look at the Google documentation for [Using OAuth 2.0 for Server to Server Applications](https://developers.google.com/identity/protocols/OAuth2ServiceAccount)